LIPS-scheme/lips/docs/docs/lips/sxml.md

 ## Using SXML with React and Preact

-To use SXML with React you need to specificy the main function that is used to create tags in JSX.
+To use SXML with React you need to specify the main function that is used to create tags in JSX.
 In Preact is `preact.h` and in React it's `React.createElement`.
 Here is a required setup for the

 ```scheme